-Information for Pregnancy and Childbirth
+Information for Pregnancy, Childbirth or Breastfeeding

-Absences for pregnancy and childbirth will be granted, from class and cocurricular activities, for as long as the student's doctor deems the absence medically necessary.
+Absences for pregnancy, childbirth or breastfeeding will be granted, from class and co-curricular activities, for as long as the student's doctor deems the absence medically necessary.
 Permission to miss class, however, does not exempt you from completing all requirements of your courses or financial obligations.
-Students are encouraged to review the Pregnancy and Childbirth procedure for additional options at www.minnesota.edu/policies under the "Student Policies" heading.
+Students are encouraged to review the Pregnancy, Childbirth or Breastfeeding procedure for additional options at www.minnesota.edu/policies under the "Student Policies" heading.